SUI-Components/sui/packages/sui-decorators/README.md

 * size: Maximum number of registers in the cache, when they exceed this number they will be erased (default: `100`)

 * cacheKeyString: String param containing cache key(it must be unique).
 It is useful to define a fixed cache key(constructor name + function name, e.g. `cacheKeyString: GetAdListSearchUseCase#execute`) and avoid problems with code minification.
-By default the following cache key will be created for  each `${target.constructor.name}::${fnName}` (default: `undefined`)
+By default the following cache key will be created for `${target.constructor.name}::${fnName}` (default: `undefined`)

 Only for Redis: